Automated test generation to evaluate tool-augmented LLMs as conversational AI agents: Introduction

 Our generation pipeline, illustrated in \Cref{fig:cartoon}, builds diverse datasets autonomously by using synthetically generated intents as seeds for procedures.
 Additionally, our pipeline also allows for the inclusion of real data where available, such as actual procedures or APIs used by a company to generate synthetic conversations.
 While datasets can be created fully automatically, we also put forward \texttt{ALMITA} (\textbf{A}utomated benchmark of \textbf{L}anguage \textbf{M}odels for \textbf{I}ntelligent \textbf{T}ool-augmented \textbf{A}gents), a manually curated dataset.
 We use this high-quality dataset to benchmark LLMs as conversational tool-augmented AI agents.

 Our main contributions are:

 \begin{itemize} \item A method that generates datasets to evaluate tool-augmented LLMs as AI conversational agents, reducing manual effort needed to obtain such datasets.
-Our method provides an holistic evaluation of AI agents, with realistic and diverse conversations, use of tools (e.g., functions/APIs), and grounded on user-defined procedures. \item \texttt{ALMITA}, the first conversational dataset that can be used to evaluate customer support AI agents, including both tooling (i.e., functions) and conversation reply to follow company user-defined procedures. \texttt{ALMITA} contains 1420 synthetic tests that were manually curated to ensure high-quality samples\footnote{\texttt{ALMITA}, along with all other datasets generated using our pipeline and referenced in the paper, will be made available upon acceptance of the paper.}. \item Benchmarking of multiple LLMs on the proposed dataset.
+Our method provides an holistic evaluation of AI agents, with realistic and diverse conversations, use of tools (e.g., functions/APIs), and grounded on user-defined procedures. \item \texttt{ALMITA}, the first conversational dataset that can be used to evaluate customer support AI agents, including both tooling (i.e., functions) and conversation reply to follow company user-defined procedures. \texttt{ALMITA} contains 1420 synthetic tests that were manually curated to ensure high-quality samples\footnote{\texttt{ALMITA}, along with all other datasets generated using our pipeline and referenced in the paper, are available in \url{https://github.com/zendesk/almita-dataset}.}. \item Benchmarking of multiple LLMs on the proposed dataset.
 Our results indicate that current LLMs have high performance regarding single message accuracy and in calling the correct functions, but have limited accuracy when the complete conversation is considered, which might indicate that they would not be successful if deployed as fully autonomous customer support AI agents. \end{itemize}

 We also note that, while our evaluation focuses on customer support, the same method could be applied, with some changes, to other domains.